RameshAditya/markov-sherlock-holmes-twitterbot/README.md

 * Bad news is, it usually loses overall context after every sentence (or full stop) and sometimes mid-sentence too, due to the massive volume of the training set.

-Probably would work best for projects like *"What would X tweet next?"*
+~Probably would work best for projects like *"What would X tweet next?"*~

+Update: I have decided to do just that, to pick up the basics of text mining with Python, so stay tuned for future updates.